abhilak/javascript-compiler/README.md

 # Practical JavaScript Compiler

 ## Issues
+- function call to a parent scope doesn't work

 ## Unique Stuff
 - Breaks and continues don't signal errors, but they are silently removed